Luke Harding: Russian expulsion

-On 5 February 2011, Harding was refused re-entry into Russia.
+Harding moved to Russia as The Guardian's Moscow bureau chief in January 2007.
+On 5 February 2011, Harding was refused re-entry into Russia following a trip to the UK.
 According to Harding, this made him the first foreign journalist to be expelled from Russia since the end of the Cold War.
 The Guardian said his expulsion was linked with his unflattering coverage of Russia, including speculation about Vladimir Putin's wealth and Putin's knowledge of the London assassination of ex-Russian spy Alexander Litvinenko.
 The director of Index on Censorship, John Kampfner, said: "The Russian government's treatment of Luke Harding is petty and vindictive, and evidence – if more was needed – of the poor state of free expression in that country."
 Elsa Vidal, head of the European and Central Asia desk at the media freedom watchdog, was quoted in The Washington Post as saying: "This is a serious and shocking step, unprecedented since the Cold War [...]
 It's an attempt to force correspondents working for foreign media in Moscow to engage in self-censorship."

 However, on the following day, Russian Foreign Minister Sergei Lavrov explained at a press conference that no visa cancellation had taken place and the problem had been caused by the fact that Harding's visa had expired, a statement disputed by Harding due to his visa being valid until May of that year.
 According to Lavrov, Harding had requested an exceptional visa extension until May which was approved.
 Lavrov also added that Harding had previously broken the rules of his press accreditation by visiting the area of counter-terrorism operations without informing the relevant security authorities.

 The expulsion preceded a visit to Britain by Lavrov, which led to suggestions from Labour MP Chris Bryant that the British government might rescind Lavrov's invitation.
 On 9 February, Russia reversed the decision not to re-admit him although it only granted him a short term visa.
 Harding chose not to seek a further visa and returned to the UK in February.

 Harding has said that during his time in Russia he was the subject of largely psychological harassment by the Federal Security Service, whom he alleges were unhappy at the stories he wrote.